StackExchange/dnscontrol/docs/migrating.md

 The `dnscontrol get-zones` subcommand
 [documented here]({{site.github.url}}/get-zones)
 can automate 90% of the conversion for you.
 It reads BIND-style zonefiles, or will use a providers API to gather the DNS records.
-It will then output the records in a variety of formats, including the as a `D()` statement that is usually fairly complete.
+It will then output the records in a variety of formats, including as a `D()` statement that is usually fairly complete.
 You may need to touch it up a bit, especially if you use pseudo record types in one provider that are not supported by another.